Online Public Policy & Administration Degree Programs

 Because public policy and administration is such a broad career field, your ideal college degree will depend on the specific career you choose and the level of education you'll be required to attain.
 If you want to establish a broad educational base, a bachelor's of science (BS) in public policy or global business can get you ready for entry-level jobs in public policy and administration.
 If you want to increase your marketability, earnings potential, and potential for career advancement, you may want to pursue a Master of Business Administration (MBA) with a focus in public policy, or a Master of Public Administration (MPA) degree.

-Career training in public policy and administration can provide you with the skills to evaluate, develop, and implement public policies and governmental actions--anything from public works projects like transit networks to starting a career center or after-school program.
+Career training program in social science in public policy and administration can provide you with the skills to evaluate, develop, and implement public policies and governmental actions--anything from public works projects like transit networks to starting a career center or after-school program.
 You will be required to hone your analytical skills and understand complex social, economic, and cultural factors that affect policy outcomes.
 Career training may include general concepts like political elements of decision-making, legal analysis, and program evaluation, or more complex and specialized fields like microeconomic theory, statistical modeling, bureaucratic structure analysis, and even civil and administrative law.

 Public Policy Careers: A Look Ahead